* State Symbols

 -- Number and population distribution

-In 2019, New Jersey has 565 municipalities.
+As of January 2022, New Jersey has 564 municipalities.
 Unlike some states which have territory not under the jurisdiction of municipal governments, New Jersey's area is completely covered by municipalities incorporated under state law.
-The most recent municipalities to merge were Princeton Borough and Princeton Township, which in 2013 formed the new Town of Princeton through approval of a referendum by voters in each municipality.
+The most recent municipalities to merge were Pine Valley, a borough with only 11 residents and the site of one of the world's leading golf course, which merged as of January 2022 into adjacent Pine Hill, and Princeton Borough and Princeton Township, which in 2013 formed the new Town of Princeton.
 Overall, New Jersey has the highest number of local governments (including counties, municipalities, school districts and other special purpose districts and authorities) per square mile in the nation with 20.4 per square mile.
-New Jersey ranks twenty-fourth among the states in the number of local governments and special districts with 1,344 active (including 234 special districts) as of June 30, 2012, according to the US Census Bureau.

 Nearly one-third of the state's municipalities are less than two square miles in area and over 100 have populations of 2,000 or fewer residents.
-In the 2010 census, the municipalities with the smallest populations were Tavistock (5); Pine Valley (12); Walpack Township (16); and Teterboro (67).
-The largest municipalities in area are Galloway Township in Atlantic County (115.2 square miles); Hamilton Township in Atlantic County (113 square miles); Washington Township in Burlington County (102.9 square miles); and Jackson Township in Ocean County (100.1 square miles).
+In the 2020 census, the municipalities with the smallest populations were Walpack Township (7); Tavistock (9); Teterboro (61); Loch Arbour (224); and Cape May Point (305) The largest municipalities in area are Galloway Township in Atlantic County (115.2 square miles); Hamilton Township in Atlantic County (113 square miles); Washington Township in Burlington County (102.9 square miles); and Jackson Township in Ocean County (100.1 square miles).
 The average land area of a municipality in the state is about 15 square miles.

 * Number of Local Governments by State, Governing